 The food business in the Philippines is an attractive prospect as plenty of opportunities await those who venture into the sector.
 Carinderia businesses extending as catering services for parties and celebrations, standalone restaurants serving specialty dishes, franchising popular fast-food chains, or take-out food stalls at marketplaces or shopping malls are just a few examples.

 But for this article let us focus on a small eatery business, locally known as carinderia.
-This business venture is popular for its quick service, low-priced and wide variety of choices suitable to workers, students, and average-income families.
+This business venture is popular for their quick service, low-priced and wide variety of choices suitable to workers, students and average income families.
 By just pointing on the dish you wish to order, hence the term ‘turo turo’ (pointing finger) which also refers to this type of food business.